Update! Kyle Casiple was crowned FSU’s Homecoming Chief 2023

 The SGA is modeled after the government and is separated into three branches: executive, legislative and judicial.
 The executive branch is led by the student body president, the student body vice president, the student body treasurer, the office of the student body president and the student body and cabinet.
 The legislative branch includes the student senate and its committees.

 The SGA writes legislature for statutes that govern the student body and provides funding for student organizations through allocation funding committees.
-They oversee identity-based agencies including the Black Student Union, Asian American Student Union, Pride Student Union, Jewish Student Union, Hispanic/Latinx Student Union, Womens Student Union and the Veterans Student Union.
+They oversee identity-based agencies including the Black Student Union, Asian American Student Union, Pride Student Union, Jewish Student Union, Hispanic/Latinx Student Union, Women Student Union and the Veterans Student Union.

 SGA also oversees SGA Bureaus including The Center for Participant Education, The Office of Mental Health Council, Office of Governmental Affairs, Inter-Residence Hall Council, Student Council for Accessibility Advocacy, and the Student Council for Undergraduate Research and Creativity.